 In [5] we provide general models for most significant digits and leading continued fraction coefficients.
 The latter can provide alternative forensic tests, equivalent to using most significant digits.

-See the presentation that we gave in EUSIPCO 2021.
+See the presentation that we gave in EUSIPCO 2021 (video of presentation).
 You can also download a Matlab toolbox reproducing all the results in [5] and [4].
 Enjoy!

 Félix Balado and Guénolé Silvestre